vepo/beer-inside/README.md

 * This is not a final product.
 It SHOULD be validated before use.
 * There is a container that can transport beer and it is refrigerated.
 This container can send HTTP request to this server with the required information.
+* The main delivery is the API, not the frontend app!
+The frontend app is not final, it is just a easy way to interact with the API to see it in action.

 ## How it works